Tesseract-MI/Tesseract-MI/README.md

 ## This project will not run without a study and AI model

-Please checkout [prostatecancer.ai](https://github.com/Tesseract-MI/prostatecancer.ai) project to how to add cancer studies and AI models.
+Please checkout [prostatecancer.ai](https://github.com/Tesseract-MI/prostatecancer.ai) project to learn how to add cancer studies and AI models.

 Installation